quantumlib/Cirq/docs/start/best_practices.md

 ## Use top-level constructs

 The Cirq library is designed so that important user-facing classes and objects are exposed at the package level.
-Avoid referencing module names within cirq.
+Avoid referencing module names within Cirq.

 For instance, use `cirq.X` and **not** `cirq.ops.X`.
 The second version will break if we rename modules or move classes around from version to version.